 Agile Commander is a simple project management program.
 Its goal is to be extremely powerful for individual creators (indie developers, freelancers, start-ups) and small teams.
 Agile Commander is consistent with the software agile principles, scrum software development techniques and Japanese inventory-control system named kanban.
 It’s also a good bugtracker.
-Available for Windows and Linux.
+Available for Windows, macOS and Linux.

 Which Agile Commander feature decide, that program is designed especially for single users or small teams?
 Most of all Agile Commander: